LAHAproject/Abstract_Goal/README.md

 # Acknowledgment

-This research/project is supported in part by the National Research Foundation, Singapore under its AI Singapore Program (AISG Award No: AISG2-RP-2020-016) and the National Research Foundation Singapore under its AI Singapore Program (Award Number: AISG-RP-2019-010).
+This research/project is supported by the National Research Foundation, Singapore, under its NRF Fellowship (Award# NRF-NRFF14-2022-0001).
+This research is also supported by funding allocation to B.F. by the Agency for Science, Technology and Research (A*STAR) under its SERC Central Research Fund (CRF), as well as its Centre for Frontier AI Research (CFAR).

 In case of issues, please write to debadityaroy5555 at gmail dot com